kcossifos/Portfolio/ToDoList/README.md

 ##Description
 In this project, I have used the following languages PHP, HTML, and CSS.
-This project also connects to a mysql database
+Along with mysql database.
+This project will help you understand the basic MVC structure.
+For addition links to have a better understanding of MVC go to [MVC Part 1](https://www.sitepoint.com/the-mvc-pattern-and-php-1/)

 ##Getting Started
 ```